About diabetes mellitus

-If your dog or cat has been diagnosed with diabetes mellitus, it's easy to feel alone—but you're not.
-It is estimated that 1 out of every 100 dogs that reaches 12 years of age will develop diabetes.1 In cats, it's estimated that between 1 in 50 and 1 in 500 will develop diabetes mellitus.2
+If your dog or cat has been diagnosed with diabetes mellitus, it’s easy to feel alone—but you’re not.
+It is estimated that 1 out of every 100 dogs that reach 12 years of age will develop diabetes.1 In cats, it’s estimated that between 0.2 percent and 1 percent of cats will be diagnosed with diabetes during their lifetime.7

 In cats, diabetes mellitus is more common in middle- to older-aged animals as well, and also in cats that are overweight.
 Also, neutered males are at a greater risk than females.
 Certain breeds, such as Siamese cats, experience an above-average rate of diabetes.